-Tourist information centres (TICs) provide information to visitors about local areas.
-As a tourist information centre assistant or officer, you would give information to visitors on transport, tourist attractions and local services and activities.
+Tourist information centre assistants give information to visitors on transport, tourist attractions and local services and activities.

-- answering customer queries in person, and by phone and email
+- answering customer queries in person, by phone and email

-- making bookings, for example coach travel, theatre performances and accommodation
+- making bookings for coach travel, theatre performances and accommodation

-- setting up displays within the centre, and keeping the place tidy
+- setting up displays within the centre, and re-stocking literature

 - keeping up to date with local accommodation, places to visit, activities and events

 You may also visit local attractions, so you can recommend them to customers.

 Highly Experienced: up to £35,000

 These figures are a guide.

 5. Working hours, patterns and environmentYour hours will vary depending on your location.